Executive Management Team

 Andrea Kenafake, Divisional Manager, City Planning and Sustainability

 Andrea Kenafake has held leadership and executive roles in Brisbane City Council for over 20 years.
+As Divisional Manager of City Planning and Sustainability, Andrea oversees the provision of planning, development, economic development, environment and sustainability services within the city.

 Andrea has been instrumental in the implementation of a number of successful initiatives including the improvement of the Workers Compensation system through self-insurance and the development and successful introduction of Council’s Zero Harm strategy.
 As Manager, Development Assessment, Andrea led the implementation of a range of business improvement processes and products.
 This initiative was accredited when Development Assessment was awarded the Australian Business Excellence Award for Innovation in 2013.